Frequently Asked Questions

 Yes, but we do not recommend it because a 2 mL syringe will require repeated reloading as the procedure progresses.
 While the VARIXIO Pro Mag stirrer is in “aspirate” mode (syringe icon on the display) it is very important to cover the aspiration outlet with the cap to avoid contamination and/or sclerosant leakage from the capsule.

-To avoid this effect when using 3-piece syringes of 2, 5 or 10 mL, we suggest considering the following alternative use: Open the upper cap before introducing the sclerosant into the capsule.
+To avoid this effect when using syringes of small volumes, we suggest considering the following alternative use:

 Yes.
 Depending on the quantity of foam previously withdrawn, it will produce a foam with slightly different characteristics.
-It is recommended to adhere to the maximum total injection volume of 10 mL.
+It is recommended to adhere to the maximum total injection volume of 10 mL (VARIXIO Pod Air) and 15 mL (VARIXIO Pod Low N2).

 The VARIXIO system is designed so that in the worst-case scenario, the resulting foam will be suboptimal but will never present a risk for the patient.
 Two extreme situations may occur:

 A) Incorrect use of the maximum speed and time.
-Selection of (O2CO2/POL/<1%) instead of (Air/STS/>0.5%).
+Selection of (Low N2/POL/<1%) instead of (Air/STS/>0.5%).
 This will result in an abundant, dry foam.
 As the recommendation is to aspirate 9 mL, this should not go beyond the quantity of air recommended in the clinical guidelines.

 Yes.
 The stirring speed in “aspiration” mode (syringe icon on the display) is not the predetermined mode to generate an optimal foam with the desired bubble size and gas-to-liquid ratio, but it goes emulsify and homogenise the foam.
 To obtain the desired characteristics, it is recommended to start the process from the beginning with 2 mL of liquid.